-- A low-stakes opportunity to practice the type of critical thinking and problem solving that you will encounter on exams - To meet your peers and instructors and have the chance to form relationships
+A low-stakes opportunity to practice the type of critical thinking and problem solving that you will encounter on exams

 Reading: How much?
 How often?

 - Our course text is FREE and online (you will always have access to it- even after our class) - The chapters are short and pertain directly to what we are learning in class - Each week you will typically read 1-3 short chapters (less than 45 min of reading each week)